iloverem/Midori/README.md

 2.1: A first-run CLI to enter your credentials and set your configuration. [**This requires Roadmap 2.0 - a database is required for storing first-run data**]
 ~~2.2: A first-run GUI (Windows Forms) to enter your credentials and set your configuration.~~ **[WPF is not available in .NET Core]**
 Probably never: A public cloud-hosted version.

+# License
+This software is licensed under the **MIT License.** More information is available in LICENSE.md.